Chad-Mowbray/JWT-Auth/README.md

 let utf8Header = Buffer.from(headerAsJSON).toString("utf8")
 ```

-If you have been logging these variables, you are probably dissapointed that nothing looks different.
+If you have been logging these variables, you are probably disappointed  that nothing looks different.
 But this next step should be very exciting
 ```javascript
 let base64Header = Buffer.from(utf8Header).toString("base64")
 ```